 A Newly Refurbished Main Dining Room

 I love to enjoy long-enduring tasting menus, like the Universe menu at Geranium, for lunch rather than dinner.
 That’s why we had a 12 PM reservation this day, which also means way better light now in the autumn and winter season.
 Our Uber Black (for the occasion) had dropped us off outside Geranium, and we entered the anonymous elevator on the ground floor.
 A few seconds later we arrived at the penthouse eight stories up and was welcomed by Geranium’s director of media relations & special events – Virgina Anne Newton.
-She took the time to show us around (well, mostly Hedda since I was practically a regular at this point) before she brought us to our table.
+She took the time to show us around before she brought us to our table.
 We were seated in the newly refurbished main dining room.
 During the summer Geranium was rebuilt to bring the kitchen further into the hall.
 Now, all guests can enjoy the view of the chefs cooking.

 “A childhood memory from Vesterhavet: razor clams.” – Rasmus Kofoed